wanafiq/shopback-node-api/README.md

 2. Click "Send Request" above any HTTP request
 3. View the response in the adjacent panel

+### Using Postman Collection

+The project includes a Postman collection file `Shopback Node.postman_collection.json` with pre-configured API requests for all endpoints.

+#### Import Instructions:

+1. **Open Postman**
+2. **Click "Import"** in the top left corner
+3. **Drag and drop** the `Shopback Node.postman_collection.json` file or click "Upload Files" and select it
+4. **Click "Import"** to add the collection to your workspace

+#### Collection Contents:

+The Postman collection includes ready-to-use requests for:
+- Create Dynamic QR Order
+- Scan Consumer QR
+- Get Order Status
+- Process Refund
+- Cancel Order

+Each request is pre-configured with:
+- Correct HTTP methods and endpoints
+- Sample request bodies with realistic test data
+- Proper Content-Type headers

+#### Usage Tips:

+- Update the request bodies with your actual test data
+- Ensure your local server is running on `http://localhost:3000`
+- Copy reference IDs from responses to use in subsequent requests (order status, refund, cancel)

 ### Monitoring and Debugging

 The application provides comprehensive logging for all API interactions: